temporaer/MDBQ/README.markdown

 # MongoDB Queue

+mdbq is a job queue for C++ based on MongoDB as the center of communication.
+It can be used standalone (the user inserts jobs and processes them).
+However, and much more interestingly, MDBQ clients are compatible with the python hyperopt package available on pypi, which allows to search large parameter spaces efficiently for optimal parameters.

 ## Lightweight C++ Job Queue and Logging library using MongoDB for queues and logs

 Control flow is either by you or using boost.asio.